fzliu/style-transfer/README.md

 ## Introduction

-A pyCaffe-based implementation of "A Neural Algorithm of Artistic Style" by L. Gatys, A. Ecker, and M. Bethge.
-This paper presents a method for transferring the style of one input image onto another.
+This repository contains a pyCaffe-based implementation of "A Neural Algorithm of Artistic Style" by L. Gatys, A. Ecker, and M. Bethge, which presents a method for transferring the artistic style of one input image onto another.
 You can read the paper here: http://arxiv.org/abs/1508.06576.

 Neural net operations are handled by Caffe, while loss minimization and other miscellaneous matrix operations are performed using numpy and scipy.
 L-BFGS is used for minimization.